chris-short/chrisshort.net/content/post/all-things-open-2017-devops-readme/index.md

 ShowToc = false
 slug = "all-things-open-2017-devops-readme"
-tags = ["DevOps", "books", "culture", "talks"] title = "All Things Open 2017: DevOps README.md" [cover] image = "/all-things-open-2017-devops-readme/chris-short-all-things-open-devops-readme.jpg"
+tags = ["DevOps", "books", "culture", "talks"] title = "All Things Open 2017: DevOps README"
+[cover]
+image = "/all-things-open-2017-devops-readme/chris-short-all-things-open-devops-readme.jpg"
+caption = "Chris Short speaking at All Things Open 2017"
 +++

 I had the opportunity to participate in [All Things Open](https://allthingsopen.org/) this week.
 It was quite an experience.
 3300+ people who are all part of the open source software community all in one place is truly moving.
 Even better they let me take a mic on one of the main stages to give a modified version of my [DevOps README.md](/devops-readme.md/) talk.
 I can't thank the opensource.com crew enough for the opportunity.